rzakaan/sorting/sorting/quick/README.md

 ## Introduction
 Quicksort is an **in-place** sorting algorithm.
 When implemented well, it can be somewhat faster than merge sort and about two or three times faster than heapsort.

+> An in-place sorting algorithm uses constant space for producing the output (modifies the given array only).
+It sorts the list only by modifying the order of the elements within the list.

 ## How it works
 It works by selecting a middle point (**pivot**) element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the middle point.